jonsuh/jonsuh.com/_posts/2015-05-26-august-connect.md

 ## Conclusion

 The ability to connect to and control the [August Smart Lock](/blog/august-smart-lock/) remotely is a much-needed feature for a smart lock.
-It’s a bummer that you need a separate device just for that feature, but for that feature alone, I think it’s worth the investment (if you own an August Smart Lock).
+It’s a bummer that you need a separate device just for that feature, but for that alone, I think it’s worth the investment (if you own an August Smart Lock).

-Other than that, there’s not much to say about the August Connects since it’s not a feature-rich device nor does it add a ton of extended functionality to the August Smart Lock.
-There’s a lot of potential though, especially if both the August Connect and the August Smart Locks opens up for third-party integration.
+Other than that, there’s not much to say about the August Connects since it’s not a feature-rich device and doesn’t add a ton of extended functionality to the August Smart Lock.
+There’s a lot of potential though, especially if both the August Connect and the August Smart Locks open up for third-party integration.

 The August Connect costs $49.99 and can be purchased from [August.com](http://august.com) or [Amazon.com](http://www.amazon.com/August-Connect-Secure-Remote-Access/dp/B00RPM6UZA/?tag=jonsuhcom-20).